drm317/SpringBootCQRSEventSourcingReference/README.md

 ## 2. Start the System

-## 3. Perform an Integration Test
+## 3. Execute the Integration Tests

+The integration tests include an end-to-end test and system health check.
+They require the mongodb, rabbitmq, configuration-service, service-registry, gateway-service, order-service and order-query-service containers to be up and running.

-Run the integration tests with the following...
+Run the integration tests with the following:

 ```bash
 ./gradlew integration-test:integrationTest
 ```

 The architecture makes use of a design pattern called 'event sourcing' with 'eventual consistency'.
 There is a delay between each test to allow for event messages to propagate from the command service to the query service.
-In addition, a demonstration throttling filter in the Gateway service limits traffic to one request every 10 seconds.
+In addition, a demonstration throttling filter in the Gateway service currently limits traffic to one request every 10 seconds.

 ## 4. Clean the Docker Containers